Qarj/WebImblaze/MANUAL.md

 #### baseurl1

-Creates the constant {BASEURL1} which can be used in test cases (see 'Variables and Constants' section below).
+Creates the constant {BASEURL1} which can be used in test steps (see 'Variables and Constants' section below).
 This works in the same way as the 'baseurl' example above.

 <br />

 #### baseurl2
-Creates the constant {BASEURL2} which can be used in test cases (see 'Variables and Constants' section below).
+Creates the constant {BASEURL2} which can be used in test steps (see 'Variables and Constants' section below).
 This works in the same way as the 'baseurl' example above.

 <br />

-<a name="timeout"></a>
 #### timeout
-Sets a response delay timeout (in seconds) for every test case.
-If the response in any test case takes longer than this threshold, the HTTP request times out and the case is marked as failed.
+Sets a response delay timeout (in seconds) for every test step.
+If the response in any test step takes longer than this threshold, the HTTP request times out and the step is marked as failed.
 The default timeout if you do not specify one is 180 seconds.